How to Organize Kitchen Cabinets and Drawers

 It’s difficult for most of us to get rid of things that we think might be useful.

-It’s often painful to know the money we have spent on items that are doing nothing more than taking up space.
+It’s often painful to know the the hit our budget has taken and the money we have spent on items that are doing nothing more than taking up space.

 In the past, I would guiltily put all of the unused items neatly back into the cabinet….I couldn’t bear to get rid of things that I might someday need.

 But, things start to get out of hand after years of this kind of faulty thinking.